nelso0/barbotine-scalping-bot/README.md

 [![Twitter @nelsorex](https://img.shields.io/twitter/url/https/twitter.com/nelsorex.svg?style=social&label=%20%40nelsorex)](https://twitter.com/nelsorex)
 [![GitHub @nelso0](https://img.shields.io/github/followers/nelso0?label=follow&style=social)](https://github.com/nelso0)

-⚠️ The code isn't in this repo, I made it private, more info [here](#full-version). ⚠️
+⚠️ The code isn't in this repo, it's available for Capital supporters, more info [here](#full-version). ⚠️

 Working on 10-second timeframe, Barbotine Scalping is a crypto scalping bot betting on the market manipulation happening on Bitfinex thanks to their detailed orderbook API.
 Included with the bot is a indicator I created for this purpose, the 'DWM', which means the bid/ask delta weighted-median BTC amount per user per order ratio.